MordechaiHadad/bob/README.md

 - `bob use |nightly|stable|<version-string>|`

-Switch to the specified version, will auto-invoke install command if version is not installed already.
+Switch to the specified version, will auto-invoke install command if the version is not installed already.
 <details>
 <summary>Windows side note</summary>

-Make sure to run the application as administator to properly switch a version.
+Make sure to run the application as administrator to properly switch a version.

 </details>